ItIsabel/PSPEjerciciosIsabelAlvarez/Ej4_Kubernetes/README.md

 * **ImagePullBackOff:**

     * This error typically indicates an issue with pulling the container image.
-    * Solution: Ensure you are logged into your container registry (`docker login`). kubectl port-forward service/frontend-service 3000:80
+    * Solution: log into the container registry (`docker login`).

+### Other:
+expose kubernetes service port from localhost:
+*  kubectl port-forward service/frontend-service 3000:80